Keyword Research Techniques

 Executive Summary

-- Should I Prioritize Long Tail Or Short Tail Keywords?
+- When Should I Prioritize Long Tail Over Short Tail For SEO?

-- How Do Long Tail Tools Compare For Discovery And Difficulty?
+- How Do Keyword Tools Compare For Discovering Long Tail Queries?

 Frequently Asked Questions